Admissions & Enrollment Options

-Online Applications are accepted, reviewed and families are contacted to schedule an interview and to review eligibility for enrollment is reviewed and discussed in person.
+Online Applications are only accepted after families are contacted to schedule an interview and eligibility for enrollment is reviewed and discussed in person.

 For re-enrolling families on a TRA diploma track, an academic planning session with the TRA Guidance Counselor is required prior to being enrolled in any classes.
 Please call and schedule a meeting.

 Families and students are required to abide by the policies and procedures outlined in the TRA Parent and Student Handbooks and the TRA Code of Conduct and Dress Code.

 Full Enrollment (University Model) 5th -12th Grades

 Classes are offered in 2-hour blocks on Mondays, Wednesdays and Fridays.

 Qualified teachers provide lectures, projects, assignments, and assessments all in a small classroom setting.
 Students can complete the practical (assigned work that leads to mastery of content) at home under the direction of their parents.

 Guided Study is an additional education service made available on Tuesdays, Thursdays and Fridays for those students who need to work with a teacher for the completion of all practical work, assessments, and projects.

 Guided Study provides the opportunity to be on campus 3, 4, or all 5 days.
 Space is limited.